Good to know

 The Puma Roma is available in women’s and men’s sizing.
-It runs true to size.
 To provide a snug and flexible fit, a lacing system is installed.
 Also, it has a low-top silhouette that permits the ankle to move without any restriction.

-In terms of style, the Puma Roma is a running sneaker that has transitioned well into a lifestyle sneaker with its sleek silhouette and color palettes.
+In terms of style, the Puma Roma is a track shoe that has transitioned well into a lifestyle sneaker with its sleek silhouette and color palettes.
 While it is no longer used primarily as a jogging or gym training companion, these trainers have remained consistent in what it offers – that is a lightweight shoe with a comfortable midsole.

-The Puma Roma’s classic looks may be its most notable feature aesthetically but its superior cushioning and T-Toe construction remain the most recognizable feature.
-The shoes soft cushioning provides superior comfort while an arch support gives wearers protection from injuries and stability while wearing the shoe.
+The Puma Roma’s classic looks maybe its most notable feature aesthetically but its superior cushioning and T-toe construction remain the most recognizable features.
+The shoes soft cushioning provides superior comfort while the arch support gives wearers protection from injuries and stability while wearing the shoe.
 The synthetic upper material, meantime, gives it a lighter upper material for easy cleaning and use.

 Puma traces its roots from the Gebrüder Dassler Schuhfabrik (Dassler Brothers Shoe Factory) founded in 1924 in the small town of Herzogenaurach, Germany.
 Rudolf Dassler and his brother, Adolf “Adi” Dassler were the co-founders of the shoe company.
 They were also the masterminds behind the spike-soled shoe that American track star Jesse Owens wore in the 1936 Summer Olympics.